QSI-BAQS/rottnest_py/test/unit/README.md

 # Rottnest-Py Unit Testing

+Note: Pandora does not have to be running, although the tests will attempt to connect to it.

+Tests can be run with `python -m unittest <test_name>`.
+Directly running a test (ie. `python <test_name>.py`) does not appear to currently work (possibly due to Pandora?).

 ## `dummy_arch`

 `dummy_arch` provides a non-functional architecture module, to be used when testing Plugin loading.
 It DOES NOT FUNCTION as an architecture.